Create a Website - Comparing 10 Site Builders

 Select a template, add content, and publish: With site builders like Wix (pictured above), you can create a website in no time at all.

 In contrast to other methods, when using a website builder, you're only ever a few steps away from launching a finished website:

 Select a type of website

-Generally speaking, when creating a website, you should start by determining what kind of website you want to make (i.e. a blog, an online shop, a portfolio, a business page, etc.).
+Generally speaking, when creating a website, you should start by determining what kind of website you want to set up (i.e. a blog, an online shop, a portfolio, a business page, etc.).

-Using ready-made designs, you can browse through the templates available for your site.
-Once you've selected a template, you can customize it in the editor, adding text and media, as well as toggling various settings.
+All site builders offer ready-made designs to get started from.
+Once you've selected a template, you can customize it in the editor, adding text and media, as well as adjusting various settings.

 Manual or automatic

 As an alternative, most providers offer users the choice between standard and simplified editors.
 For example, if you're using Wix, you can toggle between its standard and ADI editors, the latter of which creates a site for you after answering just a few multiple-choice questions.